Liquid Ion Exchange Application for Micro Amount Separation and Determination of Ca(II) and Mg(II) as Anions Species with EDTA

 The Mg2+ and Ca2+ was extracted according to the fundamental method after a 5mL solution of 1×10-4 M Cinchonine dissolved in chloroform was shaken with 5mL of aqueous solutions of different concentrations of HCl, the results were as in Figures (5 and 6):

 Figure 5: Effects of HCl Concentration on Ion Pair Complex Formation and Stability.
-Figure 5: Effects of HCl Concentration on Ion Pair Complex Formation and Stability.
+Click here to View figure |

 Figure 6: Effects of HCl Concentration on Extraction Efficiency and D Values.
-Figure 6: Effects of HCl Concentration on Extraction Efficiency and D Values.
+Click here to View figure |

-The results show 1M HCl was the optimum concentration for extraction of Mg2+ ions, but for extraction of Ca2+ ions, 0.8M HCl was necessary at these concentrations to reach a favorable equilibrium to form an ion exchanger that appears more suitable for an equalized ion exchange between Cl and MHY to offer maximum concentration and more stable ion pair extraction.
+The results show 1M HCl was the optimum concentration for extraction of Mg2+ ions, but for extraction of Ca2+ ions, 0.8M HCl was necessary at these concentrations to reach a favorable equilibrium to form an ion exchanger that appears more suitable for an equalized ion exchange between Cl– and MHY– to offer maximum concentration and more stable ion pair extraction.
 Any concentration of HCl less than optimum values prevented the solution from reaching thermodynamic equilibrium and minimized extraction efficiency, so that concentration more than optimum concentration effects was required to increase backward direction and dissociation of the ion exchanger.
-In addition, increasing the Clconcentration in the solutions appeared to affect steric to metal ion for preparing complex with EDTA [8].
+In addition, increasing the Cl– concentration in the solutions appeared to affect steric to metal ion for preparing complex with EDTA [8].

 Effects of Metal Ion Concentration